 After using WordPress for a long period of time, you’ve probably accumulated a lot of plugins.
 After all, there are a lot of good tools out there to help you build an amazing site.
-But what happens when the list of tools gets too long?
+This can make your site a bit messy, thus you need a way to organize your plugins.

-Wouldn’t it be nice to organize plugins in groups within WordPress?
+And as you might have guessed, there is in fact, a plugin for that.
 It could streamline management while making the list of tools seem less overwhelming.

 In this tutorial, I’ll show you how to set up a WordPress plugin to manage those plugins.